 A multi-partner project comprising 6 mixed length artist residencies and two associated artist projects.
 With an engagement programme of workshops, open days and sharing days the programme will culminate in 2021 with an exhibition and a publication.

 Through the artists’ practice, different aspects of what makes a ‘place’ will be explored and the interconnectedness of rural land and rural lives revealed.
 Artists are open to respond to the theme in the broadest sense and could investigate people, animals and the landscape (that link in to current research conversations around ‘human’ & ‘non-human’ relationships), marks left by old industries and new technologies, issues such as sustainable energy, access and re-wilding, changes in farming practices, skills and traditions, current expressions of culture and community and how new environmental conditions affect people and nature alike.

 Artist residencies based in a number of venues in the community of Tarset and North Tyne (Kielder Village, Unison Colour, Tarset Village Hall and The Heritage Centre at Bellingham) as well at VARC (Highgreen) will encourage closer, direct working with people and material.
-The hosts and venues are as follows:
+The artists, hosts and venues are as follows: